Medical Malpractice Lawyer Serving the Columbus

 Bringing a Negligence Claim for Damages after a Pharmacy Error

 In Ohio, pharmacists in drug stores, hospitals, and other locations owe a duty of care to the individuals whose prescriptions they fill.
 This duty extends to the prescribing doctor and the pharmacist’s employer as well.
 If pharmacists make an error in filling a prescription, such as providing a patient with an incorrect dosage, medication, or label, they may be liable for their negligence.
 Generally, a plaintiff has one year from the time that he or she discovered or reasonably should have discovered the injury to file a lawsuit.
 The time period for bringing a claim does not extend beyond four years in most circumstances, moreover, whether or not the harm was discovered.

-In a negligence action arising out of a pharmacy error in Ohio, the plaintiff together with their medical malpractice attorney Columbus Ohio must establish that the defendant owed a duty to the plaintiff, the defendant breached that duty by failing to conform to the legal standard of care, the defendant’s actions caused the injury to the plaintiff, and the plaintiff suffered actual damages.
+In a negligence action arising out of a pharmacy error in Ohio, the plaintiff together with their Columbus pharmacy error malpractice lawyers must establish that the defendant owed a duty to the plaintiff, the defendant breached that duty by failing to conform to the legal standard of care, the defendant’s actions caused the injury to the plaintiff, and the plaintiff suffered actual damages.
 In a medical malpractice case, the plaintiff must prove that the conduct of the pharmacist or other health care provider failed to meet the standard of care that would be expected from a similarly trained pharmacist in the same situation.

 In Ohio, a medical malpractice complaint must be supported by an affidavit from an expert medical witness who has reviewed the case and believes that the defendant breached the standard of care owed to the plaintiff.
 In addition, medical expert testimony is typically required to establish the appropriate standard of care within the medical community, as well as to support the plaintiff’s claim that the defendant failed to conform to that standard.